fathy-said/Fathy-Said/README.md

 ---

 ### ✨ Fun Fact
-When I'm not coding, I love learning new frameworks, exploring the latest tech trends, and occasionally diving into **Vue.js**!
+When I'm not coding, I love learning new frameworks, exploring the latest tech trends, and occasionally diving into **Vue.js | Flutter **!

 ---